Henry Cabot Lodge Jr.: 1964 presidential candidacy

-Later diplomatic career
+Later diplomatic career (1965–1977)

 He was re-appointed ambassador to South Vietnam by President Lyndon B. Johnson in 1965, and served thereafter as Ambassador-at-large (1967–1968) and Ambassador to West Germany (1968–1969).
 In 1969, when his former running mate Richard M. Nixon finally became president, Nixon having decided not to reselect him as his running mate, he was appointed by President Nixon to serve as head of the American delegation at the Paris peace negotiations, and he served occasionally as personal representative of the President to the Holy See from 1970 to 1977.

 Personal life

 In 1926, Lodge married Emily Esther Sears.
 They had two children: George Cabot Lodge II (born 1927) and Henry Sears Lodge (1930–2017).
-George was in the federal civil service and is now a well-published professor emeritus at Harvard Business School.
+George worked in the federal civil service and is now professor emeritus at Harvard Business School.

 Henry Sears married Elenita Ziegler of New York City and was a former sales executive.
-Henrys son, Henry Sears Lodge Jr., MD, (1958-2017) was a physician at NewYork-Presbyterian Hospital and became well known as the author of the 'Younger Next Year' series of books.
+Henry's son, Henry Sears Lodge Jr., MD, (1958–2017) was a physician at NewYork-Presbyterian Hospital and became well known as the author of the 'Younger Next Year' series of books.

 In 1966 he was elected an honorary member of the Massachusetts Society of the Cincinnati.

 Lodge died in 1985 after a long illness and was interred in the Mount Auburn Cemetery in Watertown, Massachusetts.
 Two years after Lodge's death, Sears married Forrester A. Clark.
 She died in 1992 of lung cancer and is interred near her first husband in the Cabot Lodge family columbarium.